-It is required by statute or necessary to implement public policy goals identified by statute, including those identified in ORS -469A.465; and-

-- d.
-It does not confer a demonstrable electric system benefit on some customers over others. - e.
+- b.
+It is an Uneconomic Cost of Implementing a Public Policy Goal or is necessary to implement public policy goals, including those identified in ORS 469A.465. - c.
+It does not confer a demonstrable electric system benefit on some customers over others - d.
 It is in the public interest